-The two big headliner events during Feria de las Flores each year are the classic car parade and the flower parade.
-So, we provided details for these two big events above along with expat tips based on my experience going nine times in the past.
+The three big headliner events during Feria de las Flores each year are the classic car parade, the flower parade and the big Súper Concierto.
+So, we provided details for these three big events above along with expat tips based on my experience going nine times in the past.

 What about all the other many events at the 2019 Feria de las Flores?
 We provided a list above of some of the other highlights.